svartalf/python-2gis/README.md

 ## Versioning and API stability

-API stability isn't guaranteed before **1.0.0** version.
-Versioning is propagated by [semver.org](http://semver.org>).
+API stability isn't guaranteed before **1.3** version.
+Library version always will match 2GIS API version.

-When version **1.0.0** will be released the API will be frozen, and any changes which aren't backwards compatible will force a major version bump.
+## Usage

+### Development mode

+Because 2GIS allows only 1000 requests per month for testing, library allows to cache results of queries.
+You are disallowed to use cache in real-life projects, see [agreement](http://api.2gis.ru/about/rules/).

 ## Contributing